lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 > * `set number`
 > * `syntax on`

 You now have a basic configuration.
-Next chapter the plugins.
+Next chapter the package manager.

  \*6.1.1.1 Pathogen\*